-ANNUAL MINERAL RESOURCE STATEMENT AS AT 31 DECEMBER 2023
+ANNUAL MINERAL RESOURCE STATEMENT AS AT 31 DECEMBER 2024

 In accordance with ASX listing rule 5.21, Haranga Resources reports its Mineral Resources on an annual basis.
 The date of reporting is 31 December each year to coincide with the Company financial year end and closing.
 If there are any material changes to the Company's Mineral Resource the Company is required to publish these changes promptly.
-There have been not changes to the Mineral Resource Statement reported on the 25 September 2023, refer Table 1.